TransformationToolContest/ttc2019-tt2bdd/solutions/EMFSolutionYAMTL/README.md

 ### Graph Validator

 The graph validator has been generalized in order to validate each of the produced ROBDD.
-The main change is the loop at [line 40]().
+The main change is the loop at [line 42](https://github.com/arturboronat/ttc2019-tt2bdd/blob/ee50b6e223d07775fe78a3205c213d45ae4d6c95/solutions/EMFSolutionYAMTL/src/main/java/validator/GraphValidator.java#L42) in `src/main/java/validator/GraphValidator.java`.